marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/maxval.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: MAXVAL, array, maximum value, maximum value

 .. _maxval:

-.. index:: MAXVAL

-.. index:: array, maximum value

-.. index:: maximum value

 MAXVAL --- Maximum value of an array
 ************************************